 A Message from Executive Director Kelly Pollock:

-COCA’s campus is currently closed as we diligently prepare to provide you with a safe, comfortable, and enjoyable environment once we resume on-site activity.
+COCA’s campus is currently closed as we diligently prepare to provide you with a safe, comfortable, and enjoyable environment once we resume on-site activity for Summer Classes July 15.
 The wellbeing of our community continues to be our guiding light.
 We appreciate your patience as we prepare to fully communicate the full scope of our re-opening plans with you in the near future.

 Please don’t hesitate to contact us if you have any questions.
 We are deeply grateful for your continued, sustaining support during these challenging times.

 We’ve launched a brand new Virtual Summer Camp option – COCAcamps@Home!
 This online format will provide kids with engaging activities to keep them busy and having fun (not just more screen time).
 These camps have a holistic approach to nurture creativity in both the virtual and physical worlds.

 Summer Classes, will be offered as an abbreviated 6-week semester July 15, with classes occurring Wednesday nights and Saturdays.
 Learn more and register here

 Summer Intensives will largely take place between August 3 and August 21.